adii2ma/skudoosh/README.md

-# MyVoiceApp - Voice Monitoring and Analysis System
+# SKUDOOSH - Voice Monitoring and Analysis System

 A React Native application that continuously monitors speech, transcribes it using Insanely Fast Whisper, extracts keywords, and provides searchable logs with timestamps.